mr-perfectface/bit_and_build/README.md

 ```bash
 npm run dev
 ```
-The app will be available at the local host link shown in your terminal.
+The app will be available at the localhost link shown in your terminal.

 ## Live Deployment